Montagu Cotterill: Surgical career and later life

 He became surgical tutor under Sir Thomas Annandale, obtained the FRCSEd in 1878 and was appointed assistant surgeon to the Royal Infirmary of Edinburgh in 1883, full surgeon in 1897 and consulting surgeon in 1912.
 He was an early exponent of neurosurgery, working alongside the neurologist Sir Byron Bramwell.
 On the outbreak of World War I he was appointed senior surgeon to the Second Scottish Territorial Hospital at Craigleith, later the Western General Hospital and on demobilisation in 1919 he had been promoted Lieut-Colonel.

 In later life he lived at 24 Manor Place in Edinburgh's West End.
-The house stands next to St Marys Episcopal Cathedral, where his father was Bishop and during his time there the north gable of the house was redesigned to face the church rather than the street.
+The house stands next to St Mary's Episcopal Cathedral, where his father was Bishop and during his time there the north gable of the house was redesigned to face the church rather than the street.

 Cotterill was elected President of the Royal College of Surgeons of Edinburgh in 1907 and during his term of office major upgrading of the main Playfair Hall and expansion of the College Museum took place.
 In 1907 he was also elected a member of the Aesculapian Club.
 He was knighted in 1919.

 In later years he became an enthusiastic motorcyclist and at the age of 70 was involved in a motor cycle accident sustaining a depressed skull fracture which required elevation.
 He made a complete recovery.
 Cotterill died peacefully at his home in Edinburgh, on 30 December 1933 in his 83rd year.
 He is buried with his wife Molly in the northern Victorian extension of Dean Cemetery in western Edinburgh, in the north-west section.